cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # ML-DSA Private Keys

-Note that FIPS 204 defines 2 expressions for private keys: a seed, and a private key that is expanded from the seed.
+Note that US NIST FIPS-204 defines 2 expressions for private keys: a seed, and a private key that is expanded from the seed.

 Unlike {{-ML-DSA-CERTS}}, which supports the expanded private key format to maximize interoperability with existing implementations, this document specifies ML-DSA private key information using only the seed format.
 The seed format was chosen to provide a single, compact representation that is consistent across both COSE and JOSE, simplifying key management and reducing storage requirements.

 For the ML-DSA private keys described in this document, the `priv` parameter MUST be the seed, and MUST have a length of 32 bytes.

-This specification intentionally does not define a means of utilizing the expanded private key representation defined by NIST so as to increase interoperability by having a single ML-DSA private key representation for COSE and JOSE.
+This specification intentionally does not define a means of utilizing the expanded private key representation defined by US NIST FIPS so as to increase interoperability by having a single ML-DSA private key representation for COSE and JOSE.

 See Security Considerations of this document for details.